alphagov/govuk-developer-docs/source/manual/kubernetes-infrastructure.html.md

 ## Smokey

-Smokey results persist for longer only if they have failed.
+Smokey runs in Argo Workflows persist for longer only if they have failed (because of limitations of Argo Workflows that we can't easily get around).
+The Smokey cronjob keeps the last 3 successes and the last 3 failures.

 ## Dashboards, alerting and Icinga